-- T(z, s_b, b): tissue-phantom ratio measured with the shadow tray in the beam - It takes into account the effect of the tray and the shielding blocks on the depth dose. - It can be approximated by the tissue-phantom ratio measured in the open beam for the same field size s_b for z > z_R. - For $z < z_R$, T values can be modified by the presence of a tray and should be checked for the tray-to-skin distances in practical use.
+- T(z, s_b, b): tissue-phantom ratio measured with the tray and shielding blocks in the beam - It takes into account the effect of the tray and the shielding blocks on the depth dose. - It can be approximated by the TPR measured in the open beam for the same field size s_b for z > z_R. - For $z < z_R$, T values can be modified by the presence of a tray and should be checked for the tray-to-skin distances in practical use.